Carry-on Packing Guide for Women

 A Few “Wow” Pieces

 Finally, no carry-on packing guide would be complete without a few “wow” pieces.
-Whether you’re traveling to Iceland or Tulum ~ a show-stopping swimsuit, bright scarf, & some highly photogenic outfits are essential.
-To shop a greater selection of show-stopping swimsuits, click here.
+Whether you’re traveling to Iceland or Tulum ~ a show-stopping swimsuit, bright scarf, & comfortable, highly photogenic outfits are essential.

 Adios…Carry-on Packing Guide!